 If you want to draw on knowledge or ideas you have encountered before, speak to your lecturer, tutor or supervisor about how to do this.

-Making up information for research-focused assessment tasks, such as experimental or interview data, means you don’t benefit from the learning involved in gaining this information.
-It can also include inventing sources of data, evidence or ideas by including citations to publications that are incorrect or don’t exist.
+Fabrication involves making up information for research-focused assessment tasks, such as experimental or interview data.
+It can also include inventing sources of data, evidence or ideas by including citations to publications that are incorrect or that simply don’t exist.